hrz8/be-qlue/README.md

 ```bash
 [be-qlue]$ cd 07_rounding-path/
 ```
-> Write the function which, taking [N] fot argument as the width and height for square matrix (NxN = ROWxCOL), will return something like this:
+> Write the function which, taking [N] for argument as the width and height for square matrix (NxN = ROWxCOL), will return something like this:

 ```bash
 # N = 2